pprachas/ABC_dataset/FEA/README.md

 * Python version: 3.7.7
 * FEniCS version: 2019.1.0-PETSc

 Note: The current available code does not save the labels.
 The labels can be appended in a list and saved as a .txt file as needed.
-However, the labels for the graphs used in the manuscript are provided in The Boston University Institutional Repository.
+However, the labels for each structure used in the manuscript are provided in The Boston University Institutional Repository.
 Link will be provided soon.